AdobeDocs/workfront.en/help/quicksilver/documents/workfront-and-experience-manager-integrations/legacy-enhanced-connector-migration/workfront-document-link-updates.md

 1. Create a new document or document folder link in Workfront, pointing to the resource in its new location via its new external ID.

     1. **Documents**: Add a new version of the existing document with the new external document provider.
-    1. **Folders**: Create a new filder in the same place with the same name.
+    1. **Folders**: Create a new folder in the same place with the same name.

 >[!CAUTION]
 >